 Generally, yes.
 Most major food allergies can be accommodated at Disney’s restaurants.
 This holds true all the time, even during the holidays.
 The Disney chefs are well versed in preparing meals for guests with allergies to eggs, fish, shellfish, gluten, milk, peanuts, soy, tree nuts, or wheat.
 Alternative menus for these issues are often available.
 Other dietary requests may also be accommodated.
 Language on the Disney website states:

 Many locations are able to accommodate lifestyle requests as well with no advanced arrangements.
 This includes diabetes, gastric bypass, lap band, low-carbohydrate, low-fat, low-sodium, no-sugar-added, or plant-based options.
-Guests with the following concerns should contact Special.Diets@DisneyWorld.com after booking dining arrangements for their visit and no more than 14 days prior to their arrival:
+Guests with the following concerns should contact Special.Diets@DisneyWorld.com after booking dining arrangements for their visit at least 14 days prior to their arrival:

 - Any allergy or intolerance not listed above under common food allergies